Confirmation bias: Paranormal beliefs

 One factor in the appeal of alleged psychic readings is that listeners apply a confirmation bias which fits the psychic's statements to their own lives.
 By making a large number of ambiguous statements in each sitting, the psychic gives the client more opportunities to find a match.
 This is one of the techniques of cold reading, with which a psychic can deliver a subjectively impressive reading without any prior information about the client.
 Investigator James Randi compared the transcript of a reading to the client's report of what the psychic had said, and found that the client showed a strong selective recall of the "hits".

 As a striking illustration of confirmation bias in the real world, Nickerson mentions numerological pyramidology: the practice of finding meaning in the proportions of the Egyptian pyramids.
 There are many different length measurements that can be made of, for example, the Great Pyramid of Giza and many ways to combine or manipulate them.
 Hence it is almost inevitable that people who look at these numbers selectively will find superficially impressive correspondences, for example with the dimensions of the Earth.

 Recruitment and selection

-Unconscious cognitive bias (including confirmation bias) in job recruitment affects hiring decisions and can potentially prohibit a diverse and inclusive workplace.
-There are a variety of unconscious biases that affects recruitment decisions but confirmation bias is one of the major ones, especially during the interview stage.
-The interviewer will often select a candidate that confirms their own beliefs, even though other candidates are equally or better qualified.
+Unconscious cognitive bias (including confirmation bias) in job recruitment can affect hiring decisions and can potentially prohibit a diverse and inclusive workplace.
+There are a variety of unconscious biases that can affect recruitment decisions, and confirmation bias is one of the major ones, especially during the interview stage.
+The interviewer may select a candidate that confirms their own beliefs, even though other candidates are equally or better qualified.